Zendro-dev/Zendro-dev.github.io/quickstart.md

 ### Step 3: Edit environment variables

-Edit *NEXTAUTH_SECRET* to your expected secret word in the following files:
+Go inside the new project you just created named `<name>` and edit *NEXTAUTH_SECRET* to your expected secret word in the following files:

 * **SPA in development mode:** ./single-page-app/.env.development
 * **SPA in production mode:** ./single-page-app/.env.production
 * **GraphiQL in development mode:** ./graphiql-auth/.env.development